Nirajparmar68/stamplay-stackoverflow/README.md

 ##### Home controller (homeCtrl.js)
 `$scope` stores the `sort` criteria currently used to list the questions.
 (I.E: `sort: {newest: true, votes: false, active:false}`.
 When the controller starts `loadQuestion` is triggered and it loads questions, their authors and also checks if a "checked" (correct) answer already exists. `updateSortingOptions` is called when we need to change the sort criteria.

+##### Answer controller (answerCtrl.js)
+This controller is responsible to enable/disable UI controls in the view that show the details and the answers of a question.
+It checks if the user looking at it is the author (so that he can eventually check answers as correct) or if the user previously voted for it.
+The main functions defined here are: `setChecked`, `comment`, `voteUp` and `voteDown`

+##### Create Question controllr (createQuestionCtrl.js)
+When this controller starts it initializes two variables in the `$scope`: `cobj` and `questionSubmitted`.
+The former represent the new instance for the question while the latter is a boolean value to check that the question has been submitted succesfully.
+It also implement the function `getTags` for autocompleting the tag that users can bind to the question.

+##### Tags controller (tagsCtrl.js)
+All tags are loaded through the service exposed when the controller starts.
+AngularJS takes care of sorting it.
+In case of search it will perform new requests to the server to fetch tags accordingly with the desired search.

+##### Users controller (usersCtrl.js)

+### Dependencies
+To complete the project we used the following great libs:

+* Bootstrap 3.2.0
+* Font awesome 4.1.0
+* jQuery 1.11.1
+* Angular 1.2.21
+* Angular route 1.2.21
+* Angular ui-boostrap 0.11.0
+* Textangular 1.2.2
+* Async 0.9.0

 -----------------------